Mandates and testing among Biden's plans to combat Delta surge - Local News 8

 An ABC News/Washington Post poll conducted at the end of August found 52% of respondents approve of how Biden is handling the pandemic, a 10-point drop from June.
 Still, more respondents said they approved of his handling of Covid than disapproved.

-At the same time, Biden’s overall approval has slipped into negative territory amid a chaotic withdrawal from Afghanistan and a slow economic recovery.
+At the same time, Biden’s overall approval has slipped into negative territory amid a chaotic withdrawal from Afghanistan and concerns over the Delta variant’s drag on the economic recovery.
 The President’s aides view combating the pandemic as the single most important issue of his presidency, and the one that will determine his political fate.

 Part of the goal of Thursday’s speech is describing the path forward out of the pandemic, which officials felt has become obscured by the Delta variant-fueled surge.
 The strategy he was preparing to unveil is meant to combat the spread of the highly contagious variant, and will put particular emphasis on schools and private-sector businesses, according to people familiar with the matter.

-Note: This story has been updated with additional reporting Wednesday.